seano424/seano424/README.md

 -->
 ### Hello World 👋
 I am a fullstack developer from Kansas City.
 I was a former teacher and world traveler.
 Now I am working as a freelance developer, looking for new opportunities!
-- 🔭 Working on multiple frontend and backend project using React, NextJS, Ruby on Rails, and various other technologies
+- 🔭 Working on multiple frontend and backend project using React, NextJS, Ruby on Rails, and various other technologies.
 - 🌱 I'm currently learning design patterns in depth, how to use Airtable as a database, and using Supabase and Firebase for authentication.
 - 📫 How to reach me: ...
-I am best with email -  you can write me @ soreilly424@gmail.com
+I am best with email -  you can write me @ soreilly424@gmail.com.
-- 😄 Pronouns: He/Him/His
+- 😄 Pronouns: He/Him/His.
-- ⚡ Fun fact: I have gone scuba diving over 50 times
+- ⚡ Fun fact: I have gone scuba diving over 50 times.

 ## Connect with me